 For the Guardian: Getting Additional Court Orders

-Spending any of the ward's money usually requires court approval first.
-If the ward's money is in a blocked account and the guardian needs to access the account to pay the ward's expenses, read this section to find out the how to get court permission to access the ward's money and pay necessary expenses.
+The guardian generally needs court approval to spend any of the protected person's money.
+If the protected person's money is in a blocked account and the guardian needs to access the account to pay their expenses, read this section to find out the how to get court permission to access the protected person's money.